Candidates for 2024-25 Board of Directors

 Bonnie Zand

 Bonnie Zand is an RPBio based out of the Comox Valley, on Vancouver Island.
-She works in the intersections of pollinators and agriculture, running an IPM consulting company, Bonnie’s Bugs IPM, and leading the Pollinators in Vancovouer Island Agriculture Project.
-Bonnie is the BC instructor for the Master Melittolgist Program, and loves to help others learn how awesome bees are.
-Bonnie also contributes to pollinator conservation through outreach to garden clubs, bee clubs, and school groups, as well as through her work with the endangered Taylor’s Checkerspot Butterfly.
+She works in the intersections of pollinators and agriculture, running an IPM consulting company, Bonnie’s Bugs IPM.
+Bonnie is the BC instructor for the Master Melittolgist Program and also teaches the NBSBC’s Mini Bee Schools.
+She loves to help others learn how awesome bees are, and is passionate about the societies BC Bee Atlas.
+Bonnie also contributes to pollinator conservation through outreach to garden clubs, bee clubs, and school groups.

-Bonnie is excited to be continuing with the board for a third year, and intends to continue to run the Native Bee Study Group, support the BC Master Melittologist program, manage memberships, and provide website, social media and grant writing support to the society.
+Bonnie is excited to be continuing with the board for a fourth year, and intends to continue to run the Native Bee Study Group, support the BC Master Melittologist program, lead the BC Bee Atlas and help with grant writing for to the society.

 Maureen Marriott